 Welcome to RAW Copenhagen.
 My name is Karina Johansen and I am the founder and designer behind RAW.
-The RAW designs are for fabulous females like you, who love fuss free Scandi simplicity and understated chic designs to express your femininity and unique personality.
+The RAW designs are for fabulous females like you, who loves fuss free Scandi simplicity and effortless chic designs to express your femininity and unique personality.

 Do you share my belief that it is possible to look good, feel good and do good at the same time?
 And that you can marry chic with being sustainable?

 Well, RAW isn't just about making you look even better, but just as much about making you feel better.
 I want you to find comfort in the fact that I use ethically and sustainably sourced materials almost exclusively in my designs and packaging.
 With a background in human rights and sustainable development, I am adamant to prove that you can do business more ethically, and I would like to invite you on my journey.
 I work with ethically sourced gemstones, ECO-silver and vermeil pieces made by artisan silversmiths, as a means to promote environmental and social sustainability.

 By wearing a RAW jewellery piece, you are also doing good.
 I give 10 % of the annual profit to charity.
 The donations go to the indigenous silversmith communities in Thailand, from where I source the handmade beads and some of the charms I use.
 The funds are used to sponsor scholarships, school dinners, water and sanitation projects.

 Want to stay informed about new designs and discounts as well as go green and sustainable living tips, then sign up to my newsletter to stay connected.